Enhance the Stereo Image of Your Drum Tracks

 Haas Effect

-As we can hear, the drum sections sound quite better, but we feel it can be even better.
-That leads us to our second process in which we will apply some good old Haas Effect.
+As we can hear, the drum sections sound pretty better, but we feel it can be even better.
+That leads us to our second process, in which we will apply some good old Haas Effect.
 We covered the Hass effect in one of our previous tutorials.
-Still, it would be good to mention again that the Haas effect is essentially a sound that is followed by another sound separated by a sufficiently short time delay.
+Still, it would be good to mention again that the Haas effect is essentially a sound followed by another sound separated by a sufficiently short time delay.
+This sound is below the listener's echo threshold.
+Listeners perceive a single auditory event, and its perceived spatial location is dominated by the location of the first-arriving sound (the first wavefront).
+The lagging sound also affects the perceived location.
+However, the first-arriving sound suppresses its effect.
+For this process, we have chosen a plugin called Stereo Touch by Voxengo.

 Voxengo Stereo Touch